lvgl/lvgl/docs/details/integration/os/torizon_os.rst

 Deploying the container image to the device
 -------------------------------------------

-The image is now ready to be deployed on the device, there are several ways to perform this task.
+The image is now ready to be deployed on the device.
+There are several ways to perform this task.

-Read `this article <https://developer.toradex.com/torizon/application-development/working-with-containers/deploying-container-images-to-torizoncore/>`_ for more information
+Read `this article <https://developer.toradex.com/torizon/application-development/working-with-containers/deploying-container-images-to-torizoncore/>`_ for more information.

-For this guide, we are going to setup a Docker registry container on the development host, which will be accessible from any device on your LAN.
-The Toradex board being on the same network, will be able to pull the image from the registry.
+For this guide, we are going to setup a Docker registry container on the development host which will be accessible from any device on your LAN.
+The Toradex board being on the same network will be able to pull the image from the registry.

 The registry is created like so:

 ``docker run -d -p 5000:5000 --name registry registry:2.7``

-The ``-d`` flag runs the container in detached mode, the ``-p`` argument specifies the port mapping, the registry container will listen on port ``TCP/5000`` and will map to the same port externally.
+The ``-d`` flag runs the container in detached mode.
+The ``-p`` argument specifies the port mapping.
+The registry container will listen on port ``TCP/5000`` and will map to the same port externally.

-Push the image created in the previous step to the newly created registry
+Push the image created in the previous step to the newly created registry:

 ``docker tag <IMAGE_ID> 127.0.0.1:5000/lvgl-app``

 ``docker push 127.0.0.1:5000/lvgl-app``

-By default a local container registry uses clear text HTTP so the Docker instance running on the device has to be configured to allow fetching images from an 'insecure' repository
+By default a local container registry uses clear text HTTP so the Docker instance running on the device has to be configured to allow fetching images from an 'insecure' repository.

-Get the IP address of the development host and open a remote shell on the device
+Get the IP address of the development host and open a remote shell on the device.

 .. code-block:: sh